ros-infrastructure/rosdoc2/README.md

 #### Installation from PyPI

 You may also install rosdoc2 from [PyPI](https://pypi.org/project/rosdoc2).
-If you do so, we recommend you install and use it from a [virtualenv][].
+If you do so, we recommend you install and use it from a [virtualenv](https://docs.python.org/3/library/venv.html).

 ```
 python3 -m pip install rosdoc2